Oahu Dream Weddings Tips & Advice

 Payments:

-- Contract listed payments must be paid before services begin.
+- Contract listed payments dues are paid before services begin.

-- If we have allowed you the option of making a cash payment on ceremony day, please have it ready to give to our lead vendor (the photographer) before the start of the ceremony.
+- If we have allowed you the option of making a cash payment, please have it ready to give to our lead vendor (Charles).

 Please be "on-time":